-Why does my case need to be discussed at an MDT?
+Why does my case need to be discussed by the MDT?

 Due to the complex nature of many blood disorders, there may be a number of tests needed and treatment options available.
 More than one specialist is likely to be involved in your care.

 It is essential that everyone involved in the assessment and planning of your care can share their expertise and understanding about your case.
-You may not personally meet all the members of the MDT, but they hold a weekly meeting at which all new patients are discussed.
-At this meeting the team will consider and discuss the most appropriate investigations and treatment for you.
+You may not personally meet all the member of the Multi-disciplinary Team (MDT), but they hold a weekly meeting at which all new patients are discussed.
+At this meeting the team will consider and discuss the most appropriate investigation and treatment for you.

 The MDT includes a number of highly skilled healthcare professionals.
 It provides a place for all people concerned with your care to come together to talk specifically about your case, determine the treatment options for you and to agree the best course of treatment.

 Some of the members of the MDT involved in your care will include:

 Haematology Consultants – doctors who are experts in haematological disorders.

 Haematology Malignancy Diagnostic Service in Leeds (HMDS) – a specialised laboratory which examines blood, bone marrow or other biopsy specimens to determine the exact type of the haematological disorder.

 Radiologists – doctors who are expert in looking at x-rays and body scans which can provide important information for diagnosing and treating your disorder.